 Viruses often use email attachments to infect computers over the internet.
 People are particularly vulnerable to viruses spread by email attachments because the method of infection is so simple.
 Someone only needs to open an attachment to infect their computer.

 UBC IT scans all email messages for viruses and phishing, stopping the majority of malicious messages.
-But there is often a delay between the release of a new virus and the ability of anti-virus software to detect it.
-By blocking some file types included in email messages, IT can prevent new viruses from spreading to computers used by UBC students, faculty, and staff.
+Because there is often a delay between the release of a new virus and the ability of anti-virus software to detect it, IT can also help prevent viruses from spreading by blocking some file types attached to email messages.

-People who attempt to send a message through Faculty and Staff email (FASmail) meeting the criteria below will receive an error message:
+People who attempt to send an email message through Faculty and Staff email (FASmail) will receive a notification if their email meets the criteria below: